SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/Section 3 - QC and Trimming/README.md

 ### Run FastQC
 Create and submit a FastQC job for each of your trimmed fastq.gz read files.
-A generic fastqc job can be found here: [FastQC.job](https://github.com/SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/blob/main/job_files/fastqc.job).
+A generic fastqc job to be run on your trimmed reads can be found here: [FastQC_trimmed.job](https://raw.githubusercontent.com/SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/main/job_files/fastqc_trimmed.job).
+One important change to this

 Download your FastqQC results using Globus and open the .html files in your browser.